Practical advice on ISO 9001:2015 Clause 7.1.6

 DO's

 - Do introduce a mentoring scheme.
-This can be part of new recruits' induction and training or persons transferred to new positions.
-Just ensure that it's only good habits passed on – choose the mentors carefully.
+This can be part of the induction and training for new recruits or persons transferred to new positions.
+Just ensure that it's only good habits that are passed on – choose your mentors carefully.

-- Do make sure that there is a formal succession plan if yours is a small organization.
+- Do ensure that a formal succession plan is in place if your organization is small.
 Include the development of the persons expected to take over in the future, be that 5, 10, or more years ahead.
 You want to avoid the adage about family businesses – the first generation establishes it; the second generation builds it; the third generation destroys it!

-- Do make deliberate use of older, experienced staff members as trainers when making training plans.
+- Do make deliberate use of older, experienced staff members as trainers when creating training plans.
 Train them to be trainers, if necessary.
-Don’t exclude senior executives.
+Don't exclude senior executives.

 - Do record shared knowledge in a database.
 The data will likely benefit those involved in research, design, and development activities.
 Consider how you can make it most readily available and accessible to them.